netdata/learn/docs/cloud/visualize/kubernetes.md

 - To claim your Kubernetes cluster to Netdata Cloud.
 - To enable the feature flag described below.

-See our [Kubernetes installation instructions](/docs/agent/packaging/installer/methods/kubernetes/) for details on installation and claiming to Netdata Cloud.
+See our [Kubernetes deployment instructions](/docs/agent/packaging/installer/methods/kubernetes/) for details on installation and claiming to Netdata Cloud.

 ### Enable the feature flag